mysociety/popit/docs/contributing.md

 ## Watir

 There are Watir tests that test the website and the interactions with it.
-You'll need to install Ruby (the programming language) and Chrome as the browser, and possibly chrome driver too.
+You'll need to install Ruby (the programming language) and (by default) Chrome as the browser, and possibly chrome driver too.

+You can change the browser used, and the url to the test server, with environment variables:

+    $ export WATIR_BROWSER=firefox
+    $ export WATIR_HOSTING_URL="http://www.127.0.0.1.xip.io:3000/"
+    $ make test-browser

+Watir supports [many different browsers](http://watirwebdriver.com/) (click the 'Browsers' tab).
+With the url note that the test suite uses sub-domains - so either use a service like [xip.io](http://xip.io) to map to your IP address, or add entries to your `/etc/hosts` or equivalent.
+You'll also need to change the PopIt config files.

-The tests decide which server to connect to based on the `NODE_ENV`.
+If you've not set `WATIR_HOSTING_URL` the tests decide which server to connect to based on the `NODE_ENV`.
 If it is `testing` they'll connect to port `3100`, otherwise they'll use port `3000`.
 This is convenient as you can go to the `tests/browser-based` dir and run the tests manually using `ruby -I. name_of_test.rb`.
 Combining this with [pry](http://pry.github.com/) and dropping in `binding.pry` breakpoints leads to a very nice test developing environment (write tests in the repl shell, see results in the browser, copy to text editor when happy).

 ## Running the tests